immcantation/dowser/README.md

 Dowser is released under the AGPL-3 license.

-For detailed instructions on usage, check out: https://dowser.readthedocs.io
+For detailed instructions on usage, check out the [Dowser documentation site](https://dowser.readthedocs.io)

 Notice
 -------------------------------------------------------------------------------